Skip to main content

 Inna Reznik / Shutterstock

-Caring for a bear paw cactus
+Caring for a bear paw succulent

 Once you plant your bear paw, here’s how to care for it:

 Step 1: Water when the soil is completely dry, or once every week to every two weeks for outdoor bear paws.
+Don’t water these plants during cold weather or if the soil is still wet.

 Step 2: Avoid getting the leaves wet.